 One day the kids committed to counting the number of elephants we could spot.
 They gave up at 176.
 We hadn’t yet stopped for lunch.

 He came for the wildlife but fell in love with the people.
-Stay tuned for part two in this ongoing series as The Crime Traveller introduces you to the children of Tanzania and the Maasai tribe.
+Stay tuned for part two in this ongoing series as The Crime Traveller introduces you to the children of Tanzania and the Maasai community.
 Follow Ed’s criminal law commentary (@prutschi) and The Crime Traveller’s adventures (@crimetraveller) on Twitter, read his Crime Traveller blog, or email@example.com.